 ‘Nice white outfit’ refers to an all-white or off-white dress, shirt and skirt, or shirt and pants that is not casual or considered lacking in good taste.
 The outfit must not have any colored trim.
 Shoes may be white or skin tone dress shoes.
 All participants must wear shoes.
 Athletic shoes, flip flops, slippers or other casual shoes are not acceptable.
 Bare feet or only wearing socks is not acceptable.
 Hosiery is not required, but if a woman chooses to wear hosiery, it must be white or skin tone.
 Undergarments should match a member’s skin tone.
 White is a perfect blending of many colors and has long been used to symbolize fellowship.
 By wearing white members acknowledge the blending of the many cultures and backgrounds of their sisters who come together in fellowship with shared values.

 Make-up, nail polish and jewelry may be worn.
 Jewelry that may be distracting because of its size or noise is not permitted.”

 So what does that mean, exactly?
 Let’s break it down.

 - Your white attire must be all-white and have no colored trim on it.
-Cream or off-white is not white.
-White with gold rope trim is not white.
+As there are many different shades of white, off-white is also permitted but cream is not.

 - Notice that this description does not require you to wear a dress.
 You can wear pants, a pants suit, a skirt suit, a skirt and a blouse or pants and a blouse.